AMENDMENTThis chapter was refreshed in July 2022.

 The Agency Decision Maker (Adoption) on adoption matters must not be included on the Central List.

-The agency should decide how many people should sit at each Adoption Panel meeting, provided that there is a quorum of 5 or 6 if a joint panel, one of whom must be the Chair or Vice Chair, one of the adoption social worker representatives and at least one independent member.
+The agency should decide how many people should sit at each Adoption Panel meeting, provided that there is a quorum of 5 as Together for Adoption is a shared Adoption Service, one of whom must be the Chair or Vice Chair, one of the adoption social worker representatives and at least one independent member.